Symptoms of a herniated disc in the neck

-Because the symptoms of a herniated disc can sometimes be experienced in seemingly unrelated parts of the body, diagnosing the presence of this degenerative disc disease can be difficult.
-This is why, if you experience prolonged, pain-related symptoms that don’t seem to respond to at-home treatments, it is important that you visit your physician.
-Your physician can help you determine the cause of your symptoms and the best treatment options to find pain relief.
+That is why, if you experience prolonged, pain-related symptoms that don’t seem to respond to at-home treatments, it is important that you visit your doctor.
+He or she can help you determine the cause of your symptoms and your best treatment options for pain relief.
+To learn more about a herniated disc in the neck as well as the treatment options available to relieve your condition, read the following article.

 Other symptoms commonly associated with a herniated disc in the neck include: